MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Reclaimable objects may be turned into immortal objects using the `Immortals.setImmortal(Object)`_ method.
-Only the object passed as argument is turned into an immortal object, i.e. none of the objects it refers to through its fields become immortal.
+Only the object passed as argument is turned into an immortal object, i.e., none of the objects it refers to through its fields become immortal.
 This is in contrast with `Immortals.deepImmortal(Object)`_ that turns the object passed as the argument and all objects referred to from the argument into immortal